BlocProtocol/BLOC-wiki/docs/wallets/Making-a-Wallet.md

 ## **Telegram Wallet**

 BLOC Wallet Telegram BOT, this makes BLOC instantly available to over 200 million+ users worldwide and multi OS & devices.
-[Check out the Telegram BLOC Wallet](https://t.me/bloc_wallet_bot)

-If you would like to use BLOC Wallet for iOS, you can check out [this guide](../wallets/BLOC-Telegram-Wallet.md).
+If you would like to use the Telegram BLOC Wallet, you can check out [this guide](../wallets/BLOC-Telegram-Wallet.md).

 ## **Web Wallet**